BY JOSH H, OWNER AND EDITOR-IN-CHIEF

 The numbers have shown palpable growth at sites that ban or restrict HUDs, so they're going to continue to follow the bottom line.

-That being said, I imagine at least a handful of poker sites such as PokerStars fear a revolt by their core HUD player base enough to leave them alone.
-The problem is, if HUD sites continue to be avoided by recreational players, I believe they'll eventually die a slow shark-filled rake-fueled death.
+That being said, I imagine at least a handful of poker sites such as PokerStars fear a revolt by their core HUD player base and pros who might be using such technology enough to leave them alone.
+The problem is, if HUD sites continue to be avoided by recreational players, I believe they’ll eventually die a slow shark-filled, rake-fueled death.

 The only complaint from Team HUD that feels to me like it goes beyond sour grapes is the argument that player anonymity gives rise to the chances of player cheating.
 However, I think the logic of that argument is at least somewhat flawed.